mojombo/ernie/README.md

       <none>                Start an Ernie server.
-      reload-handlers       Gracefully reload all of the the ruby handlers and use the new code for all subsequent requests.
+      reload-handlers       Gracefully reload all of the the ruby handlers and use the new code for all subsequent requests. stats                 Print a list of connection and handler statistics.

     Examples:
       ernie -d -p 9999 -n 10 -h calc.rb